 Purchasing Manager's Index Survey

-(1) NEW ORDERS.
-As the name implies, this index measures new business coming into the firm, and signifies business improvement, or business decline.
-When this index is positive for an extended period of time, it implies that the firm or organization will soon need to purchase more raw materials and services, hire more people, or possibly expand facilities.
+- NEW ORDERS.
+As the name implies, this index measures new business coming into the firm and signifies business improvement, or business decline.
+When this index is positive for an extended period, it implies that the firm or organization will soon need to purchase more raw materials and services, hire more people, or possibly expand facilities.
 Since new orders are often received weeks or even months before any money is actually paid, this index is our best view of the future.

-(2) PRODUCTION.
-As new orders come in and materials arrive at the loading dock, production schedule are posted to meet the customer's needs.
+- PRODUCTION.
+As new orders come in and materials arrive at the loading dock, production schedules are posted to meet the customer's needs.
 Although production schedules respond to demand, they also respond to seasonal factors such as holidays as well as bad weather, materials shortages, or other external influences.

-(3) EMPLOYMENT.
+- EMPLOYMENT.
 The employment index measures the expansion and contraction of the firm's entire workforce, including office and production personnel.
-Many firms will remain stable for long periods of time, until significant economic events result in new hires or layoffs.
+Many firms will remain stable for long periods until significant economic events result in new hires or layoffs.

-(5) PRICES.
-As the name implies, this index measures industrial inflation, and depicts the direction of the prices for major commodities and services purchased by the firm or organization.
+- PRICES.
+As the name implies, this index measures industrial inflation and depicts the direction of the prices for major commodities and services purchased by the firm or organization.

-(8) FINISHED GOODS INVENTORY.
-Although some firms and organization maintain no inventory of finished goods, some firms "build to stock" in anticipation of future sales.
-It is obvious a bad sign if a firm's sales are falling and finished goods inventories are rising.
+- FINISHED GOODS INVENTORY.
+Although some firms and organizations maintain no inventory of finished goods, some firms "build to stock" in anticipation of future sales.
+It is obviously a bad sign if a firm's sales are falling and finished goods inventories are rising.